How to Beat the Intellectual Yet Idiot (IYI)

 Step 3: Knock Down the Side Door to Get In

-Some of the suggestions above are based on upcoming interviews; here are a few examples of readers who moved in “through the side door” using these strategies:
+Here are a few examples of readers who moved in “through the side door” using these strategies:

 Example #1: Non-Target School to Real Estate Investment Banking